How I Practice Law

 Daniel in the Lion’s Den

 I would suggest that the point is that you should be the sole performer all the way through.
-Frankly, I cannot imagine being in a better position at trial than being the sole attorney standing against a phalanx of attorneys on the other side.
+Frankly, I cannot imagine being in a better position at trial than being the sole attorney standing against a phalanx of lawyers on the other side.

 Two People Will Not Tell the Same Story